No You Don’t – Essays from an Unstrange Mind by Sparrow Rose Jones, eBook 2013 Edition; an Extended Review with < My Thoughts > by Sara Luker

 < My Thoughts > “But I live that dyspraxia every day… ”

-In individuals with autism, visuo-motor neurons don’t always fire the way they were designed to.
+In individuals with autism, visuo-motor neurons don’t always fire the way they were designed to, causing ‘dyspraxia’.
 So, observing an action and executing that action doesn’t happen because the brain can’t seem to do it’s job.
-Something a simple as seeing someone wave to you… but you can’t make the mental and physical connections to wave back.
+Something as simple as seeing someone wave to you… but you can’t make the mental and physical connections to wave back.
 Or, when you are walking on a city street, you see the curb coming, and you see others stepping down off the curb… or, stepping up.
 But you can’t make that happen… no matter how hard you try.

 29% And even if you do know a little bit about what it’s like to be me with autism and the dysgraphia (difficulty with handwriting) and the prosopagnosia (can’t recognize people’s faces) don’t make the mistake of telling me “oh, just keep practicing and you’ll get better at that.”
 You have no idea how much study and effort I have put in.